EPIC GUIDE: Effortlessly Create Stunning Charcuterie Boards (with bonus recipe and tons of charcuterie board ideas)

 One last thing to think about is to make sure that you buy a board with raised edges.
-Not having a lip on the edge of your charcuterie boards may lead to your carefully prepared food simply slipping off the edge unhappily, which is certainly to be avoided if at all possible.
+Not having a lip on the edge of your large charcuterie board may lead to your carefully prepared food simply slipping off the edge unhappily, which is certainly to be avoided if at all possible.
 A beveled rim will allow you to make your feast in the kitchen, and then easily transport it to wherever you might be eating.
 Yes, you can go with one that has handles but they can fall off or get in the way when storing in a cupboard.

+Where to buy a charcuterie board?
 We know that we’re more than a little biased here, but we’re really proud of the charcuterie boards that we sell.
 We’ve been able to design elegant boards which are both high quality and great value for your money.